 Side Loading Forklifts and Their Uses

+Before operating a side loader forklift, there are a few key things you should know.
 Since side loader forks are extended with a scissor mechanism, they never need to turn in an aisle.
 This means they can be almost the same width as the aisle itself.
+Narrow aisle forklifts come in handy in such situations.
 Intended primarily for indoor use, side loaders can also be used outside.

 Side loading forklifts come in both man up and man down models.
 Cabins on man down forklifts are fixed to the vehicle’s body, while cabins on man up side loaders are raised and lowered with the forks.
 Man up sideloaders allow the operator to combine pallet handling tasks with order picking and inventory retrieval.
 When used for order picking, the man up version has the additional advantage of placing the operator near the items being retrieved.